alexstrive/Ping-Pong/README.md

 # Ping-Pong
 Ping Pong
 My version of cult game "Ping Pong".
-It's very simple and raw game.
+It's very simple and raw version of this game.